lyhbio/HN-DRES/Snakemake/README.md

 # DrugREP
-a repository for evaluating drug repositioning methods
+A repository for evaluating drug repositioning methods
 ## How to use
 We use two methods HGIMC and BNNR as examples.